deftio/fifostr/dev/fifostr-todo.md

 			[pattern2, callbackfn2, optname1,  pos_s, pos_e] ,
 		]
 	[ ] make optimization of map() for patterns instead of loop
-		-keep "shadow" array of which patterns are active so as to remove check each time a char is added
+	[ ] keep "shadow" array of which patterns are active so as to remove check each time a char is added
 	[ ] make all string patterns (patterns which are just passed as a string) converted to regex internally
-			note need to save the string in the pattern array holder so if a user does a "getPattern()" a string is returned then exec a master regex (for all matches) across fifostr "string" note that when combining these stringified regexes we need to add offset bounds in to the regex construct universal logging function support: (allows one func which logs all changes and label hits to a stream useful for debugging stuff)
+			note need to save the string in the pattern array holder so if a user does a "getPattern()" a string is returned then exec a master regex (for all matches) across fifostr "string" note that when combining these stringified regexes we need to add offset bounds in to the regex construct [ ] universal logging function support: (allows one func which logs all changes and label hits to a stream - useful for debugging serial stuff)
-	[ ] add/del log-function
+		[ ] add/del log-function  callback
-	[ ] constructor, take log-function #as in logging each event to log function [ ] allow optional flush each time
+		[ ] allow filename also?  or perhaps just make a default log function which is included with FIFOStr.defaultLog(filename) which can be passed? or use typeStr() if FifoStr.addLogf(log) --> if log is a str open a file, if log is a function, use as callback [ ] constructor, take log-function #as in logging each event to log function [ ] allow optional flush each time
-	[ ] make standalone app which allows patterns to be loaded from a user-spec'd file, takes streams as input, output logf output
+	[ ] make standalone commandline app which allows patterns to be loaded from a user-spec'd file, takes streams as input, output logf output
 	[ ] add continuous integration (e.g. travis-ci or jenkins for check-ins)